msrocka/olca-validation/README.md

 There is also a synchronized stop flag.
-Before starting a larger chunk of work a worker should check this flag and if the flag indicates that the validation has stopped the worker should immediately send a finish a marker and stop its work.
+Before starting a larger chunk of work a worker should check this flag and if the flag indicates that the validation has stopped the worker should immediately send a finish marker and stop its work.
 Also, before adding an item to the queue a worker should check this flag and, if the validation stopped, add the item followed by a finish marker and stop its work.
 The stop flag is used, for example, when the validation was cancelled or